 - General support (non-clinical) for students experiencing frustration and anxiety with academics and/or transitioning to college life that aims to teach, motivate, and solidify goals and priorities

 - Services via communication technology as appropriate and practical

 - Voucher codes to assist with the cost of peer tutors through the University wide tutoring center (CLASS)

 CDR Academic Support staff include:

-Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching or other academic experiences between undergraduate and graduate studies.
+Content Tutors are professional tutors with experience in specific subject areas or graduate students with professional teaching and/or other academic experiences between undergraduate and graduate studies.
 Current subject areas include math, physics, psychology, and nutrition.

 *CDR Academic Support is a service and not an accommodation.
-While we do our best to meet our student’s needs, these resources are not unlimited and based on tutor availability and funding resources.
-A referral can be made by the student’s assigned counselor.
+While we do our best to meet our student’s needs, these resources are not unlimited and are based on tutor availability and funding resources.
+A referral can be made by the student’s assigned Access Coordinator.